 The main theme of the novel is the destruction of families.
-The Overlook exerts its evil influence, in multiple ways, to tear the Torrance family apart.
+The Overlook exerts its evil influence in multiple ways to tear the Torrance family apart.
 It has successfully done so in the past, and the novel alludes to the fact that it would continue to do so in the future.

 What is the evil in The Shining?

-The evil is a hotel itself.
+The evil is the hotel itself.
 Residing within its walls are a variety of evil forces that seek to destroy love and familial connections.
 Previous residents, like Delbert Grady, still reside in the hotel and attempt to exert their influence on Jack Torrance, Danny, and Wendy.

 Who is the killer in The Shining?